InDrive: International expansion

 In December 2014, inDriver expanded internationally by launching in Astana, Kazakhstan.

 The company entered Latin America in April 2018, when the service became available in Mexico and then later in Guatemala, Colombia, Peru, El Salvador, Chile, Brazil, Ecuador and Bolivia.
+In Brazil, inDrive partnered with the finance platform Belvo to simplify the payment process.

 In November 2018, the service became available in Africa with the launch in Arusha, Tanzania.

-The company announced further plans to launch services in 300 more cities in 30 countries by the end of 2019.

-To date, the service has expanded its business throughout Latin America, Africa, India and Southwest Asia.

 In 2018, the company opened a temporary office in New York City, and later, established its headquarters in Mountain View, California.

-It also started its operations in Pakistan by 2021 and became the most-downloaded ride-hailing app in the country within a year.
+It also started its operations in Pakistan by 2021 and became the most downloaded ride-hailing app in the country within a year.

-In June 2022, inDriver announced that it was entering the Australian market, with an initial launch in Melbourne.
+In June 2022, inDrive announced that it was entering the Australian market, with an initial launch in Melbourne.

+In July 2023, inDrive launched in the U.S., in Miami, South Florida.

+In November 2023, inDrive launched in the Philippine cities of Bacolod, Baguio, Butuan, Cagayan de Oro, and Iloilo.
+However, in January 2024, the Land Transportation Franchising and Regulatory Board (LTFRB) suspended inDrive operations in the country due to allegations of price bargaining, which violates the board's terms and conditions for accreditation as a transport company.
+Operations resumed in June 2024 after inDrive agreed to comply with LTFRB regulations by aligning its fare system with the agency's prescribed pricing structure.
+The app also launched in Metro Manila.

+In August 2025, inDrive launched the grocery delivery service inDrive.Продукты (inDrive.Groceries) in Kazakhstan, turning the inDrive app into a SuperApp.

 Corporate development

-In February 2017 the service passed the threshold of 100 million rides booked through the InDriver mobile app.
+In February 2017 the service passed 100 million rides booked through the InDriver mobile app.
 There were more than 5 million registered users at the time.

 In April 2020, because of COVID-19 pandemic-related lockdowns, the company suspended launches in new countries to focus on servicing its existing markets.
 Among other initiatives, inDriver launched its "Medical Worker On The Way" program to help healthcare workers around the world get to and from work.
-Despite of the lockdowns, however, inDriver managed to reach 50 million app-downloads in July 2020.
+Despite the lockdowns, however, inDriver managed to reach 50 million app-downloads in July 2020.

 In early 2021, inDriver achieved unicorn status after closing a $150m investment round with Insight Partners, General Catalyst, and Bond Capital, which valued the company at $1.23 billion.
 It reached 1 billion trips in May 2021.

 By March 2022, inDriver had established regional operational hubs in the Americas, Asia, the Middle East, Africa and the CIS to support its expanding business.